Finch-API/finch-docs/docs/Development-Guides/Auth-Fallback.md

 **Can I opt out?**

 Yes, this is an opt-in feature.
-The tradeoff is that when these intermittent issues do occur, your customers will have no way of connecting their accounts until the issues are resolved.
+If you choose not to opt in, the tradeoff is that when these intermittent issues do occur, your customers will have no way of connecting their accounts until the issues are resolved.

-**Note that if you choose to opt out, Finch’s ADP Workforce now integration not be available to your customers through Finch Connect.**
+**Note that if you choose not to opt in, Finch’s ADP Workforce now integration not be available to your customers through Finch Connect.**

 **Why do auth issues occur?**

 Auth issues occur for a variety of reasons.
 The provider backends that Finch is integrating with are often legacy systems, meaning they can often be unreliable.
-Finch attempts to smooth over these gaps in provider systems with our data sync functionality for serving API requests.
+Finch attempts to smooth over these gaps in provider systems with our [data sync](../Development-Guides/Data-Syncs.md) functionality for serving API requests.
 This fallback is intended to serve the same purpose for employer authorization.

 **What is Finch doing to mitigate auth issues?**